Is the Georgetown Pre-College Online Program Worth It? An Honest Review

 What Is the Georgetown Pre-College Online Program?

-The Georgetown University Pre-College Online Program offers asynchronous online courses designed for high school students ages 13 and older.
-Rooted in Georgetown’s Jesuit tradition of cura personalis, meaning “care for the whole person,” the program is built around the idea that students benefit from exploring specialized academic interests before they arrive on a college campus.
+The Georgetown University Pre-College Online Program offers asynchronous online courses for high school students ages 13 and older.
+The program is rooted in Georgetown’s Jesuit tradition of cura personalis — “care for the whole person” — and is structured around the idea that high school students benefit from serious exposure to specialized academic work before college.

 Enrichment Courses ($1,895) are available in one-week, two-week, or four-week formats.
 Each includes approximately 20–30 hours of instruction and activities, culminates in a Final Capstone Project, and earns a Certificate of Completion from Georgetown University.

 College Credit Courses ($3,995) are available in six-week, eight-week, or twelve-week formats.
-These include approximately 128 hours of instruction and coursework, are graded on a letter-grade scale, and award actual Georgetown University college credit upon successful completion.
-Students receive a Georgetown transcript, not just a certificate.
+These include approximately 128 hours of instruction and coursework, are graded on a letter-grade scale, and award three Georgetown University college credits on a formal Georgetown transcript.

-Both tracks are fully asynchronous and available year-round, meaning students can enroll during the summer, over winter break, or alongside their regular school schedule.
-There are no live class meetings to attend, making the program accessible to students in any time zone and with any combination of existing commitments.
+Both tracks are fully asynchronous and available year-round.
+There are no live class meetings, which means students can enroll during the summer, over winter break, or alongside their regular school schedule, from anywhere in the world.

-One of the program’s most notable features is the range of subjects available.
-Georgetown currently offers courses across five major academic areas:
+The range of subjects is one of the program’s stronger features.
+Georgetown currently offers courses across five academic areas:

 Business: Business of Sports, Entrepreneurship, Investing, Marketing